Homomorphisms between braid groups: Torsion to torsion

 Note that in the statement of Proposition~\ref{prop:numthy}, the element $\alpha_1$ lies in $\B_n$ and the element $\bar \alpha_1$ lies in $\bar \B_m$.
-In what follows, when we refer to an element $\alpha_k$ or $\bar \alpha_k$, it will be clear from context which group it lies in.
+In what follows, when we refer to an element $\alpha_i$ or $\bar \alpha_i$, we rely on context to specify which group it lies in.

-In order to prove Proposition \ref{prop:numthy} we require the following lemma, which is a version of the well-suited curve criterion of Lanier and the second author of this paper \cite{laniermargalit}.
+To prove Proposition \ref{prop:numthy} we require the following lemma, which is a version of the well-suited curve criterion of Lanier and the third author of this paper \cite{laniermargalit}.
 In what follows, we denote by $H_c$ the element of $\B_n$ given by a half-twist about a homotopy class of arcs $c$ in $\D_n$.

 \begin{lemma} Let $n \geq 5$ and let $f \in \B_n$.
 Suppose there is a homotopy class of arcs $c$ in $\D_n$ such that either \begin{enumerate} \item $c$ and $f(c)$ have disjoint representatives, or \item $c$ and $f(c)$ have representatives that share one endpoint and have disjoint interiors. \end{enumerate} Then the normal closure of $f$ in $\B_n$ contains $\B_n'$. \end{lemma}